 3. “How do I cat proof my home?”

-Before you welcome a new cat into your home, make sure to remove all potential household hazards.
+Before you welcome a new cat into your home, remove potential household hazards such as:

 - Garage – Make sure cleaners, motor oil and gasoline, glues and paint, antifreeze, pesticides, fertilizers, etc. are all stored where your cat can’t get into them; and be certain that your kitty is in a safe place when you open and close the garage door.